fadidi/DigitalPost/README.md

+# DigitalPost

-This is a demo app which offers instant support for login using:
+This is a an app which offers instant support for login using:

 * Facebook
 * Google